 There are three types of fishing reels, spin-cast reels, spinning reels, and bait cast reels.

 The basic concept is the same, you turn a handle, the fishing line is pulled in and you catch fish.

 Beyond the basics, they’re each different in many ways.

 If you’ve got rods and reels now, use what you have and make it work but use this as a guide for the future to make the best decisions and assure you have the right gear.

 Understanding the different types of reels and buying based on your specific needs for catfish will help you can make an informed decision before you buy and get the very best option for you and your fishing techniques and target species.

 Spin cast reels are the most basic fishing reels.
 These are the type of reels that almost everyone learns to fish with.
 You push a button, cast, and reel in, and beyond that there’s not much to learn or know.

 Spin cast reels work fine for basic catfishing (especially for channel catfish) or targeting smaller fish.
 Anything more than dropping a bait off the side of the boat or shore though and you’ll probably find it difficult.

-Spin cast reels have limited line capacity so using heavier weight fishing line becomes a problem.
-Larger diameter fishing line that’s commonly needed for catfish will fill the reel quickly limiting the amount of line available.
-You’re also likely to encounter performance problems when casting with heavier line also.
+Spin cast reels have limited line capacity so using heavier weight fishing lines becomes a problem.
+A larger diameter fishing line that’s commonly needed for catfish will fill the reel quickly limiting the amount of line available.
+You’re also likely to encounter performance problems when casting with the heavier line also.

 Some of the other problems include: